JHenzi/OrcaRewardDashboard/README.md

 ## Database Schema

-The application uses SQLite with two main tables:
+The application uses SQLite, with new tables being added (i.e. right now it is missing the "trades" schema from bandit trading.):

 ### collect_fees